privacyidea/privacyidea/doc/policies/webui.rst

 * Do a device identification and automatically redirect the user to Google Play Store or Apple App Store.
 Thus only need the user to show *one* QR code...
-* If an organization has it's own customized app or chooses to use another app, lead the user to another App in the Google Play Store or Appe App Store.
+* If an organization has it's own customized app or chooses to use another app, lead the user to another App in the Google Play Store or Apple App Store.

 Other scenarios are possible.